dennisfrati/blog/content/posts/docker-under-the-hood/index.md

 The idea behind microservices is simple: break the monolith into small, independent services.
 Each service does one thing, runs as its own process, communicates with others through APIs, and can be deployed independently.
 Your e-commerce platform becomes: an auth service, a catalog service, a cart service, a payment service, an order service, a notification service.
 The catalog team can deploy 10 times a day without touching payments.
 If the notification service crashes, people can still buy things.
 Need more capacity for the catalog during Black Friday?
 Scale just that service, not the whole system.
 But microservices created a new problem: instead of one application to deploy and manage, now you have 20.
 Or 100.
 Or 500.
 Each one needs its own environment, its own dependencies, its own runtime.
-The catalog runs Python 3.11, payments runs Java 17, notifications runs Node.js 20.
+The catalog runs `Python 3.11`, payments runs `Java 17`, notifications runs `Node.js 20`.
 How do you run all of these on the same servers without them conflicting with each other?

 ## Virtual machines: the first attempt